 In 2019, Washington’s Governor Jay Inslee signed into law new regulations governing whale watching in the State of Washington.

 U.S. regulations require vessels to stay at least 300 yards away on either side of a Southern Resident Killer Whale’s path and 400 yards out of the path, in front and behind the orcas.
 Is an orca whale approaches your vessel within 300 yards, you must disengage your vessel’s transmission and allow the whale to pass safely.

 Southern Resident Killer Whales

-In Canada, Southern Resident Killer Whales (SRKW) are listed as Endangered under the Species at Risk Act (SARA) and managed under the Marine Mammal Regulations of Canada’s Fisheries Act.
-In April 2020, the Government of Canada announced management measures to support the recovery of the Southern Residents, including a range of mandatory and voluntary measures designed to support prey availability and reduce physical and acoustic disturbance to SRKW.
+In Canada, Southern Resident Killer Whales (SRKW) are listed as Endangered under the Species at Risk Act (SARA) and managed, in part, under the Marine Mammal Regulations of Canada’s Fisheries Act.
+In May 2020, the Government of Canada announced management measures to support the recovery of the Southern Residents, including a range of mandatory and voluntary measures designed to support prey availability and reduce physical and acoustic disturbance to SRKW.
 Key management actions from 2020 include: